mohith2017/anomaly-detection-machine-learning/README.md

-# Normalyze Technical Challenge

 ## Description

-* This project is about Anomaly detection of a Log based dataset with reasons behind why a certain record constitutes an anomaly using IsolationForest Machine learning model
+* This project is about Anomaly detection of a Log based dataset with reasons behind why a certain record constitutes an anomaly using a mix of ML models like the IsolationForest Machine learning model, and performing Data ETL techniques to work with the Data.

 ## Important File Descriptions